twilio/voice-quickstart-android/README.md

 # Twilio Voice Quickstart for Android

-> **Deprecation Notice - Versions prior to 2.0.4**
->
-> Please note that **older versions of the Programmable Voice Android library prior to 2.0.4 are deprecated and will stop working on September 13, 2018**.
-Please make sure you’re using the latest version of the library in your apps, and make sure your customers update their apps by that date.
-For more information please review the following knowledge base [article](https://support.twilio.com/hc/en-us/articles/360002897814-Legacy-Twilio-Programmable-Voice-SDKs-impacted-by-SSL-certificate-deprecation).
+> This is a developer preview release of the Programmable Voice 3.X SDK for Android.
+This major version now uses WebRTC and is still under active development.
+APIs are subject to change and we recommend you look at known issues provided in the [changelog](https://www.twilio.com/docs/voice/voip-sdk/android/changelog).
+To use a generally available version of the Programmable Voice SDKs for Android, please see the master branch based on the 2.X APIs.

 Get started with Voice on Android: